hizzgdev/jsmind/README.md

 It is very easy, is not it?

 ### 1.4.
 Data format
+To be continued

 ### 1.5.
 Options
+To be continued

 2. Apis
 ------
+To be continued

 3. Features
 ------
+To be continued

 4. Storage
 ------
+To be continued